AramZS/aramzs.xyz/src/content/noteworthy/2025-01-09-the-missouri-gop-is-proposing-sb-72-which-includes-a-certified-bounty-hunter-program-to-pay-private-citizens-to-track-down-undocumented-immigrants.md

   author: Jessica Kant
   href: https://bsky.app/profile/jessdkant.bsky.social/post/3lf4i2aef2s2u
 linkInternal: true
+growthStage: budding
 ---

 I'm seeing a very disturbing trend lately.
-There appears to be a definite push to create an ecosystem of bounty hunters across America, to allow angry right wing citizens to not just pontificate on the internet, but act as agents of the state to shut down the behaviors they have collectively decided they don't like.
+There appears to be a definite push to create an ecosystem of bounty hunters across America, to allow angry right-wing citizens to not just pontificate on the internet, but act as agents of the state to shut down the behaviors they have collectively decided they don't like.

 It's notable that these types of bounty hunter programs are being created pretty quickly.
 Also that they are being created specifically to shunt rage at immigration, trans people, and women into extra-judicial action.
-The goal seems to be to allow the type of people who rant about woke-ness on the internet to not just take action to stop it, but be in the position where that implicitly excuses violence.
+The type of action that implicitly excuses violence.

 Americans love of extra-judicial violence has [been around for a while](https://youtu.be/smQsfNw_7V4?si=NziZidAOro6kjtmi).
 We've also seen some [very](https://en.wikipedia.org/wiki/Daniel_Penny) [prominent](https://en.wikipedia.org/wiki/George_Zimmerman) examples over the last few years.
 This take on bounty hunting, however, has a unique property in the modern context and how it has been presented: it is deeply tied into the lack of US privacy laws and the end of [Roe v Wade](https://en.wikipedia.org/wiki/Roe_v._Wade).